30-Minute Sweet Potato Black Bean Chili

 Instructions

-- Place a Dutch oven or 4-6 quart saucepan over medium heat.
+- Place a Dutch oven or other large pot over medium heat.
 Add the olive oil and onion.
-Cook until softened.
-Stir in 1 1/2 teaspoons salt and the garlic.
-Cook about 1 minute or until the garlic smells good.
+Cook until softened, 2-3 minutes.
+Stir the garlic, spices, tomato paste, chipotle, hot sauce and salt.
+Cook about 1 minute or until the garlic is fragrant.

-- Serve in bowls topped with goat cheese and desired garnishes on top.
+- Serve the chili bowls topped with cheese and other desired garnishes on top.

 I had this at a staff potluck last week and it was fabulous.
 I’m making it for my family on Christmas Eve.
 Scott pointed me in the right direction for the recipe.
 Thank you for your great web site!